OwenMichuda/Road-Network-Analysis/DEVELOPMENT.md

 - Completed intial BFS and A* methods.
 - Continued work on test cases.
 - Created new constructor in Graph class that takes two csv files and makes a graph out of them
+### 12/10
+- Met with team.
+- Finalized the CSV constructor in Graph class.
+- Created BFS and A* test cases.
+- Created initial function to render the output image from BFS and A*;
+- Finished test cases for CSV constructor.
+### 12/11
+- Met with team.
+- Finalized render function.
+- Debugged and finalized BFS and A*.
+- Finalized README.md
+- Wrote RESULTS.md write-up
+- Recorded final video.